 Now more than ever, students need support to boost their literacy skills and get back on track.
 A recent study from McKinsey found that, on average, K-12 students are four months behind in reading, and students from marginalized backgrounds are often falling even further behind.
 Summer is a critical time when learning loss and inequities can either be cemented or remedied.

 Summer reading is a proven way to keep students engaged with literacy and social emotional learning during their months away from school.
-With the Beanstack 2022 Summer Reading Challenge just around the corner, it's time to start planning a reading challenge to encourage students and their families to pick up a book.
+It's never to early to start planning a reading challenge to encourage students and their families to pick up a book.
 In this blog, we're looking ahead to summer reading with a few quick tips and takeaways to help fight the summer slide.

 Summer is a great time to engage with your community.
 Partnering up with local organizations, the public library, or prominent community members can help spice up your reading challenge and reach even more students and families.
 It can also connect readers, especially those from under-served populations, with resources and experiences.

 In the research for our 2021 Summer Reading Report, we heard from librarians who found success engaging their communities with creative promotions like video series and social media campaigns.
 The allure of community outings and prizes inspired students to keep reading.
-The report also revealed many other best practices to create engaging, user-centered summer reading challenges, which we incorporated into the 2022 Summer Reading Challenge template, so it's ready for you to launch!
+The report also revealed many other best practices to create engaging, user-centered summer reading challenges, which we incorporated into our Summer Reading Challenge templates, so it's ready for you to launch!

 Our 2021-2022 mid-year survey discovered many Beanstack librarians and media specialists are less concerned about how students score on reading tests and more concerned about how they feel about reading.
 “I am trying to show students that reading is rewarding, and step away from testing the outcomes for reading,” explains Angie Tucker, a media specialist at Camden Junior High School in Tennessee.
 “As adult readers, we are not tested.
 I want [my students] to be real readers.”